cmtr/cmtr-static-public/content/publication/digital-transformation.md

 By leveraging one or more of the tools and frameworks of Digital Product Management, organizations can define their digital products and services more effectively.
 However, they must also address the challenges associated with transitioning their peoples mindset from a system-oriented approach to a product-oriented one, fostering a customer-centric culture, and navigating the complexities of integrating and aligning systems and processes within value streams.

-#### B. Understanding the Role of Team Topologies in Digital Transformation
+#### Understanding the Role of Team Topologies in Digital Transformation

 Team Topologies provide a framework for designing and evolving effective team structures and interactions.
 They offer guidance on how teams should be organized, communicate, and collaborate to optimize flow of work and maximize value delivery.
 Team Topologies focus on creating the right balance between clear responsibilities and autonomy, promoting a culture of ownership and innovation within teams.